abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_two_models.rst

     Each pair corresponds to a task: the first number is the machine and the second one is the time needed to process the task on that machine.
-As is often the case, there is a one to one matching between the tasks and the machines.
+As is often the case, there is a one to one correspondence between the tasks and the machines.
+    For the first job, the first task needs 14 units of time on machine 6, the second task needs 21 units of time on machine 5 and so on.

 Taillard's instances format